Woodward's revelations raise disturbing questions about Trump

 Then there is the impact on the President's mood and psyche.
 He has already given every impression of wallowing in fury and resentment.
 Now, with his inner circle of aides apparently dumping on him, he is likely to be even more brittle and alone.

-That could translate into fury on Twitter, even more volatile reactions to key global controversies and ever more fervent attempts to change the subject -- emotions that often translate into diatribes against top targets like Attorney General Jeff Sessions or special counsel Robert Mueller's Russia probe.
+That could translate into fury on Twitter, even more volatile reactions to key global controversies and ever more fervent attempts to change the subject -- emotions that often translate into diatribes against top targets such as Attorney General Jeff Sessions or special counsel Robert Mueller's Russia probe.

 Bipartisan presidential tormentor